 Fuel tank: 68.5 L

-The monocoque is a carbon-fibre sandwich construction that was completely redesigned for the 2015 919 hybrid.
-For the 919-15 it is manufactured as a single unit, rather than in two sections.
+The monocoque was a carbon-fibre sandwich construction that was completely redesigned for the 2015 919 hybrid.
+For the 919-15 it was manufactured as a single unit, rather than in two sections.
 Its weight was reduced.
 A new structure for the chassis in general and the rear-body in particular also helped to increase rigidity and reduce weight.
 An important development goal with the all-new chassis was to improve handling, particularly in terms of counteracting understeering in corners.
-The most noticeable changes to the carbon-fibre skin of the Porsche 919 Hybrid involve the new front end and the leaner engine cover in the rear.
+The most noticeable changes to the carbon-fibre skin of the Porsche 919 Hybrid involved the new front end and the leaner engine cover in the rear.
 Changes to the wheel design were necessitated by the regulations.
-In order to limit aerodynamic benefits, 50 per cent of the wheel surface has to be open now.
+In order to limit aerodynamic benefits, 50% of the wheel surface had to be open now.

-There are four formulas with electric boost levels ranging from 2 to 8 mega joules (MJ) per one lap of Le Mans circuit.
-The more electricity you use, the less fuel you are allowed to use.
-The calculation formula is based on the 13629-metre Le Mans lap, and the calculation is adjusted accordingly for the other seven racing circuits.
-For example, if a team wants to utilise 8 megajoules per lap, an FIA flowmeter device will limit the permitted amount of fuel per lap to 4.76 litres (this is equal to average fuel consumption of 34.9 L/100 km).
-By comparison, 5.07 litres of fuel can be used per lap in the 2-megajoule category (average allowed fuel consumption 37.2 L/100 km).
-Engineers also have to take into account the fact that the more powerful the energy recovery and storage systems are, the bigger and heavier they tend to be.
+There were four formulas with electric boost levels ranging from 2 to 8 mega joules (MJ) per one lap of Le Mans circuit.
+The more electricity you used, the less fuel you were allowed to use.
+The calculation formula was based on the 13629-metre Le Mans lap, and the calculation was adjusted accordingly for the other seven racing circuits.
+For example, if a team wanted to utilise 8 megajoules per lap, an FIA flowmeter device would limit the permitted amount of fuel per lap to 4.76 litres (this is equal to average fuel consumption of 34.9 L/100 km).
+By comparison, 5.07 litres of fuel could be used per lap in the 2-megajoule category (average allowed fuel consumption 37.2 L/100 km).
+Engineers also had to take into account the fact that the more powerful the energy recovery and storage systems were, the bigger and heavier they were.
 While the 919-14 was designed for the 8 MJ formula, it was finally homologated for the 6 MJ formula.
 The 919-15 was homologated for the 8 MJ formula making Porsche the pioneer.
-Relying more and more on electricity and less on fuel is the future-thinking.
+Relying more and more on electricity and less on fuel is the future.